barmalei/zebkit/readme.md

 ```

-### Use native clipboard in an Zebra UI component
+### Use native clipboard in Zebra UI components

-By implementing special "zebra.ui.CopyCutPaste" interface the component can start participating in
+By implementing special __"zebra.ui.CopyCutPaste"__ interface the component can start participating in
 clipboard data exchange.
 Zebra doesn't use invisible Flash application to work with clipboard:

 ```html